Adham-Hisham/TryHackMe-Openvpn-Connection-problem/README.md

 but it is an intersting topic anyway this is not a networking course so let's get into it
 # Step 1 : installing openVPN
 ## Installing on Windwos
+We will be using Winget package manager open the terminal and enter this command

+    winget install -e --id OpenVPNTechnologies.OpenVPN
+## Installing on MacOS
+We will be using homebrew package manager open the terminal and enter this command

+    brew install openvpn
+## Installing on Linux (Debian)
+We will be using APT package manager open the terminal and enter this command

+    sudo apt install openvpn